Everything you need to know about digital customer experience (CX)

 Omnichannel communication is a must

 The report indicates that fragmentation continues to cause problems even with companies with multi-channel models in place.
 Among this year’s respondents, multi-channel models with fragmented connections between channels are the most common setup for companies.
 This issue can lead to customers needing multiple login credentials and visiting different portals and queues to complete tasks, which inevitably becomes a mess of siloed communication channels.
 This problem can be cleaned up reasonably quickly, however.
 Quadient’s Inspire Evolve is a high-performance communications management solution that creates a central hub for your communications team.
-When combined with the powerful Inspire Flex, which enables organisations to create and deliver personalised customer communications across all channels – from one platform, organisations can truly leverage the power of their customer experience.
+When combined with the powerful Inspire Flex, which enables organizations to create and deliver personalized customer communications across all channels – from one platform, organizations can truly leverage the power of their customer experience.